 What have horses taught you the most?

 Really for me it was connecting with the person I was when I was riding all the time.
-After I left school and went to university my priorities changed but so did my life.
-During that time I also had a string of not too good relationships that I have been carrying around with me so this ride was a chance for me to really connect with the person that I used to be – it was nice to meet her again!
+After I left school and went to university, my priorities changed, but so did my life.
+During that time I also had a string of not too good relationships that I have been carrying around with me so this ride was a chance for me to really connect with the person who I used to be – it was nice to meet her again!

 What was your most memorable moment from this ride?

 Why choose this type of travel?
-As in exploring a country from the back of a horse?
+As in exploring a new place from the back of a horse?